docwarems/score-rent-vue/client/README.md

 I will use the Composition API, as it seems to be the recommended default variant today.

 ## Development experience

+### Typescript

+The CLI set up Typescript 5.4 which is newer as the version I am familiar with professionally.
+These things were new to me so far:

+- "import type" feature mandatory (or at least mandatory due to some tsconfig option created by the Vue template).

 ### Extensions